StatCan/aaw/docs/en/5-Storage/AzureBlobStorage.md

 ## Accessing Internal Data

 <!-- prettier-ignore -->
-!!! warning "TBA: Awaiting DAS common storage connection"
+Accessing internal data uses the DAS common storage connection which has use for internal and external users that require access to unclassified or protected-b data.

 AAW has an integration with the FAIR Data Infrastructure team that allows users to transfer unclassified and protected-b data to Azure Storage Accounts, thus allowing users to access this data from Notebook Servers.